ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/split-data

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Azure Machine Learning Designer.
+Q-030: Your team is planning on using the Azure Machine Learning Designer.
 Can you drag a dataset onto the designer?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 You can drag and drop datasets and modules onto the canvas.
 For more information on the Machine Learning Designer, one can visit the below URL